 What the Heck is the Difference Between IBL and PBL?

 A common question among educators is “what is the difference between inquiry-based learning and project-based learning?”
 Or, “what’s the difference between project-based and problem-based learning?
 How are they similar and what makes them different?”
 It can certainly be confusing, not only in differentiating between the three, but also deciding which method will work best for your class.
-Hopefully this article clears up some of that confusion and helps teachers get the best from all three methods.

 - How can we protect our oceans?

 - How do our senses help us understand the world?

 - What can art teach us about culture?

 The essential question should cover multiple curriculum outcomes, and allow for multiple learning paths for students to take.
 Moreover, the question should be flexible and inspire student curiosity.
 Students should ask further questions with the intention to explore them in-depth.

 Once an essential question is chosen, teachers facilitate the process of student discovery.
 To some degree, it is important to plan milestones for students, set goals with them, and provide some structure; this can be achieved through anchor charts to keep students on track, reflection journals so that students can record their progress, and also through regular meetings with students to check on their learning and unpack new knowledge and questions.